ayoub22222222/Data_Cleaning_project/README.md

 ### 6. **Engagement Metrics**
    - **Hits (Profile Views)**: Ranges from very few to up to 984, indicating varying levels of public interest in different players.

+### Recommendation

+For the recommendation section, I left it empty as the purpose of this project is to demonstrate my ability to conduct a basic data analysis project, including tasks such as data cleaning, performing descriptive statistics, and visualizing the findings.

 ## How to Use This Repository

 To use this repository for analysis: